oyaGG/aaOcean/README.txt

 You will need single-precision, threaded fftw library installed.
 See 'externals/fftw' for a ./configure script that I use to generate a static library to link with.
-Download source from fftw.org You will also need OpenEXR and Z-lib installed
+Download source from fftw.org

+If you enable OpenEXR support, you will also need:
+IlmBase
+OpenEXR
+zlib

 MAYA & LINUX:
 To compile the Maya plugin, you will need gcc-4.2.4.